ecwu/ecwu.github.io.source/content/post/pytorch-tutorial.md

 print(tensor_e)
 ```

-- Fill in random or constant values
+- Fill in random or constant values: You can initialize a tensor with random values.
+You can also initialize a tensor with constant values using `torch.full()`.
 ```python
 # Fill in random or constant values
 tensor_f = torch.rand(3, 2)  # Uniform Distribution